M'hammed Abdenabaoui

 M'hammed Abdenabaoui (also spelled Abdennabaoui) (in Arabic: مَحمد عبد النباوي), born on 21 August 1954 in Khouribga, is a senior Moroccan magistrate and the former attorney general of the King at the Court of Cassation.
-In 2021, he was appointed by king Mohammed VI as the first President of the Cour of Cassation and deputy President of the Supreme Council of the Judicial Power.
+In 2021, he was appointed by king Mohammed VI as the first President of the Court of Cassation and deputy President of the Supreme Council of the Judicial Power.
 He's a noted defender of the independence of the judiciary from the legislative and executive branches.

-On 22 March 2021, king Mohammed VI of Morocco appointed the former attorney general of the King before the kingdom's highest court, the Court of Cassation, as the first President of the Cour of Cassation and, in this capacity, as deputy President of the Supreme Council of the Judicial Power.

 Biography

 M'hammed Abdenabaoui was born on 21 August 1954 in Khouribga.

 Qualifications

 He graduated with a law degree from Mohammed V university (Rabat) in 1978 and completed his early training at the Superior Institute of Judicial Studies in 1979.
 In 1993, he received a specialized diploma in Administrative Justice from the French National Institute of Judicial Studies (INEJ).
 In 1999, he earned an Advanced Degree (DESA) in Law from Hassan II university (Casablanca) and, in 2015, a Doctorate in Law with High Honors from Caddi Ayad university (Marrakesh).
 His thesis on Moroccan law and international conventions on the deportation of criminals was praised by the jury and later published.